Since the first MRI was conducted on a human patient in 1977, the technology has significantly advanced.

 “No matter how the patient’s head is positioned, AIRx™ will place those slices in the same location, reducing variation amongst different technologists,” says Heide Harris, clinical marketing applications manager, global MR for GE Healthcare.

 Technology advances from GE have brought increased speed, comfort and improved image quality.
-Patients can now lie on their backs and be scanned from head to toe, front to back and side to side without ever having to move.
+Patients can now lie on their backs and be scanned from head to toe, front to back and side to side.
+They don’t even have to move.

 “Thanks to new MRI technology we can reach high quality results to give patients a confident answer about their diagnosis,” says Dr. Pascal Roux, a neuroradiologist at the Centre Imagerie du Nord in Paris.